Emma Pauw shares eight tips for how you should, and shouldn't, use the Twitter like button in your social marketing efforts

 Here are eight ways to use Likes on Twitter to boost your business:

-- To show approval and agreement: The Like button is used much like a Facebook or LinkedIn Like – to show you like or support what the tweeter is saying.
+The Twitter Like button is used much like a Facebook or LinkedIn Like - to show you like or support what the tweeter is saying.
 This could be in response to a funny comment or a statement you agree with, but it's something you don't like enough to retweet and broadcast on your own Twitter feed.

 Written by Emma Pauw of We Talk Social.